ericabooth/ScrapeSSC-stata-public/README.md

 `scrapessc` is a small Stata/Python package for building a local catalog of SSC package metadata and for listing/installing user-written packages from SSC, STB, and Stata Journal software archives.

+#This is primarily useful for setting up an air-gapped machine that cannot download or access ado files from SSC, Stata Journal, or STB regularly.

 It has two pieces:

 - `scrapessc.py`: a fast, dependency-free Python scraper that retrieves browser-accessible SSC `.pkg` manifests concurrently and writes CSV/JSONL summaries.